 Most special servicers are part of commercial real estate debt firms, with expertise in underwriting commercial real estate debt and operating commercial properties.
-Like many debt investors, they faced liquidity crises when their balance sheets worsened because spreads widened in late 2008.
-While the high yield debt investments suffered, their special servicing businesses grew
+Like many debt investors, they faced a liquidity crisis when their balance sheets worsened because spreads widened in late 2008.
+While the high yield debt investments suffered, their special servicing businesses grew in importance in light of the rise in delinquent loans after the crisis.
+Loans in special servicing increased from \$5 billion dollars in 2007 (0.5% of CMBS loans) to \$90 billion dollars in 2012 (12%).